Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Symmetry of Topological Phases

 The collection of all such maps $\varphi$ that leave all properties of $\mathcal{C}$ invariant form the set of braided auto-equivalences of $\mathcal{C}$.
 However, there is redundancy in these maps given by the ``natural isomorphisms,'' which, in this context, are the braided auto-equivalence maps of the form

 for some phases $\gamma_a$.
 It is straightforward to see that such maps always leave all the basic data exactly invariant.
-Hence, one can think of these natural isomorphisms as vertex basis gauge transformations of the form $[ \Gamma_{c}^{ab} ]_{\mu \nu}= \frac{ \gamma_a \gamma_b}{\gamma_c} \delta_{\mu \nu}$, which leave the basic data unchanged.~\footnote{In fact, we believe that all gauge transformations of a BTC that leave the basic data unchanged must take this form and thus they are actually natural isomorphisms, so that the two concepts are synonymous for BTCs.}
+Hence, one can think of these natural isomorphisms as vertex basis gauge transformations of the form $[ \Gamma_{c}^{ab} ]_{\mu \nu}= \frac{ \gamma_a \gamma_b}{\gamma_c} \delta_{\mu \nu}$, which leave the basic data unchanged.~\footnote{In fact, we believe that all vertex basis gauge transformations of a BTC that leave the basic data unchanged must take this form and thus they are actually natural isomorphisms, so that the two concepts are synonymous for BTCs.
+This property is equivalent to the statement that specifying the permutation of topological charges $\varphi (a)$ for an auto-equivalence map uniquely determines the associated unitary transformation $u^{ab}_{c}$ up to natural isomorphism.
+We assume that this property is true for all BTCs in this paper.
+If it were not true, statements of equivalence up to natural isomorphism would need to be modified to hold up to braided auto-equivalences that leave the basic data invariant.